manoliasdr/project_getting_cleaning_data/CodeBook.md

 **Data**

-The first row of *tidy.txt* contains the names of the variables.They are listed and described in the Variables section, and the following rows contain the values of these variables.
+The first row of *tidydata.txt* contains the names of the variables.They are listed and described in the Variables section, and the following rows contain the values of these variables.

 **Variables**
 *  subject : The ID of the test subject